Must-Do's for Newly Diagnosed Celiacs

 If you’ve just been told that you or a family member has celiac disease, it’s likely your head is spinning with information overload and you’re in a daze of disbelief.
 A celiac diagnosis isn’t the worst thing but it can feel like the end of your world—at first.

-I was diagnosed over ten years ago by a gastroenterologist who didn't offer any guidance about how to live my life gluten free.
+I was diagnosed more than ten years ago by a gastroenterologist who didn't offer any guidance about how to live my life gluten-free.
 Although I commend him for finally discovering the reason behind the ailments that had stumped doctors for many years, when he informed me that I had to change my lifestyle, he didn't include instructions on how to do it.
-Since then, I’ve spoken to celiac groups and taught gluten-free cooking classes around the country and I can confirm my experience was not unique.
+Since then, I’ve spoken to celiac groups and taught gluten-free cooking classes around the country and I can confirm that my experience was not unique.
 People are often left with more questions than answers after their diagnosis and they can feel woefully unsupported.